passepartoutvpn/passepartout/README.md

 ### Import configuration files

-Passepartout can import .ovpn (OpenVPN) and .wg (WireGuard) configuration files as is.
+Passepartout can import .ovpn (OpenVPN) and .conf/.wg (WireGuard) configuration files as is.
 You can find details on what may or may not work in the related section of the [TunnelKit README][dep-tunnelkit-ovpn].

 ## Installation